MicrosoftDocs/cloud-adoption-framework/docs/modernize/business-alignment/envision-cloud-modernization.md

 |Factory Production|Machine/Robot<br>IOT device<br>Programmable Logic Controller<br>Monitoring<br>Server|Centralizing Data
 |

-### Assign one motivation to each workload

-Assign one motivation to each workload.
+**2. Assign one motivation to each workload** Assign one motivation to each workload.
 Assigning a single motivation to a workload will enable you to create streamlined processes for achieving the outcomes you want.
 When you [modernize your process](/docs/modernize/modernize-strategies/devops-practices-modernization.md), it will be clearer why a single motivation is helpful.
 It helps you organize your work.

-## When a single motivation is unclear

-But do your best.
-When a single motivation is unclear, [conduct a well-architected review on the workload](/assessments/?mode=pre-assessment&id=azure-architecture-review&session=e88fbec1-a73c-4d4f-8192-e2633676d3b9).
+**3. When a single motivation is unclear**  When a single motivation is unclear, [conduct a well-architected review on the workload](/assessments/?mode=pre-assessment&id=azure-architecture-review&session=e88fbec1-a73c-4d4f-8192-e2633676d3b9).
 The well-architected review will help you figure out what your motivation should be.
+After running the review, return to this step and complete step 3.

 ## Next steps